Skip to content

 Our expert says…

-Don’t assume you can’t get cover if your fur baby has a chequered medical past, but be prepared for it to cost more than the standard cover.
+Don’t assume you can’t get cover if your family pet has a medical past, but be prepared for it to cost more than the standard cover.

 Is it worth getting pre-existing pet insurance?